 Jordy's macro-scale game plan, based much on what Slater achieved, is to get certain waves so dialed in that he has a distinct advantage over his competitors with knowledge and experience.
 He has it in J-Bay and Trestles.
 He also has great experience and knowledge in Rio, but he wants to get more of it in Hawaii.

 I feel like I had a real connection and relationship with Sunset Beach a few years ago, but for the last six or seven years I couldn't do a thing right out there.

-"I feel like I had a real connection and relationship with Sunset Beach a few years ago, but for the last six or seven years I couldn't do a thing right out there," said an ecstatic Jordy after winning this year's Vans World Cup Of Surfing at Sunset.
+"I feel like I had a real connection and relationship with Sunset Beach a few years ago, but for the last six or seven years I couldn't do a thing right out there," Smith said after winning this year's Vans World Cup Of Surfing at Sunset.
 "This year my boards felt good, and I was getting all the right waves out there, and I was having so much fun.
 I kinda went out there with an open mind as well."

 It has taken Jordy a few years to work things out to this extent however.
 "With maturity comes a lot of things and I think I have wizened up with my competitive surfing, and now I'm just trying to learn as much as I can.
 I've got Chris Gallagher in my corner.
 And just having positive people around me.
 That's a big thing for me."

 The optimism worked.
 In the final event of the year, the Billabong Pipe Masters, Jordy managed a fifth place finish.
 That pushed Smith into second place on the final 2016 Jeep Leaderboard rankings, his best finish since 2010.

 While the road to the world title gets tougher every year there's no question a healthy Smith is a serious threat in 2017.